TeX Resources on the Web

 - Discussion of available fonts, both free and

-- Font
+- LaTeX Font Catalogue,

 - Essential NFSS

-users guide by Sebastian Rahtz; then see
+users guide by Sebastian Rahtz; see also Font selection in

 - The STIX web site, a